metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 The API will get a new endpoint `filesystemlayouts` (TODO naming) to create/update/delete a set of available `filesystemlayouts`.

+Constraints:

+In order to keep the actual machine allocation api compatible, there must be no difference while allocating a machine.
+To achieve this every
+`filesystemlayout` defines constraints which specifies for which combination of `sizes` and `images` this layout should be used by default.
+The specified constraints over all `filesystemlayouts` therefore must be collision free, to be more specific, there must be exactly one layout outcome for every possible combination of `sizes` and `images`.

+The `size` constraint must be a list of the exact size ids, the `image` constraint must be in the semver form of the image.
+For example:

+- `>= debian-10.20210101` or `< debian-1020210101`

+It must also be possible to have a `filesystemlayout` in development or for other special purposes, which can be specified during the machine allocation.
+To have such a layout, both constraints `sizes` and `images`must be empty list.

 A `filesystemlayout` will have the following properties

 ```go